-SkyLines: Switch this On to enable the live stream of your position to service.
-'SkyLines' implements a very lean protocol, so that even a 30 sec. interval does not exhaust a plain GPRS connection (ca.
+SkyLines: Switch this On to enable the live stream of your position to 'SkyLines'.

+Tracking Interval: The time interval for which one position is sent to the tracking service.
+'SkyLines' implements a very lean protocol, so that even a 30 sec. interval does not exhaust a plain GPRS connection (ca. 12 kbit/sec).